dalzony/dalzony.github.io/_posts/2016-12-06-clojure-bridge-berlin.markdown

 I like this system(?) of nametag.
 It is very simple and useful.
 Especially, `Picture` and `Pronouns`.

-I also share Franks's Tweet with description of name tag.
+I also share Franka's Tweet with description of name tag.
 She is one of clojure-bridge oranizers.
 (That's why she doesn't have the Group number.)

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This is what name tags look like for <a href="https://twitter.com/hashtag/clojurebridge?src=hash">#clojurebridge</a> Berlin: Name, pronouns, install status, pictures for social media yes/no. <a href="https://t.co/JvyrvtVEtQ">pic.twitter.com/JvyrvtVEtQ</a></p>&mdash; Franka (@franschm) <a href="https://twitter.com/franschm/status/804648608289136640">December 2, 2016</a></blockquote>